CircumnavigatingCyprus/CircumnavigatingCyprus.github.io/_drafts/2016-05-10--we-are-all-the-same-people.md

 Panikos welcomed our questions about Cypriot identity and the segregation that has occurred on the island since 1974.
 To Panikos, the Greek and Turkish Cypriots have a stronger bond with each other than they do with their mainland counterparts.

-“We are all the same people.”
+“We are the same people.”
 He said.  “[The enemy] plays with us.
 It was the British before, and it is the Turkish now.”

 ![Panikos](https://lh3.googleusercontent.com/SB_Uckn96dG7djYJbgh3VSL2ylJDRkGTq6HLpl6Ub6AwxWXSTTVbPYZnTga02XSGhpyiP4jIUZJrAnL90JqS10UiBxuJra6tQJeRFGlZ5E0xcCzfAERtgJjDhC_kjyUI5b83gi8ZruNYtzFcnY6mkWNO1zCp5tE-fDrk68Vj10Whk0RuxyjciCLSXlI72OOlCFHZDKGuqw8NWwTn9a3yHO4a34J3q22GwG-7G82GdO_dpUqEBzSQqJKFY0mdnNtL9K4NnjudMpqTTgxtatYlZxVgLBPNgyj9FTahcTkaqWOXxgl10aZCF3QeVW2U9kKwnosxNJghVvOpg0JwUfvdg6s645zv4EEUgo1srhDnxJqqji3Ed8TgOHJYvhlFRXlplz67HpJF8ptOeM_zL-19NFLk1ZfCGLG1J1PJpSpD6KL5TFpAQemOm3yxPIAuAc1XwJojK54q3ILrDNdh0Lbv41g7YtbOvkwMR6sUqJDH6BCNx6_zv5U6DtXLAaLXiaaTPjZog4Dm2I3H2xZjoOqvefZ2lmVvVy4YBHidl3rvDjsmmR9kJlGuUH0WbPQkuBXUiUZPZuuIZ9ZXpZHl_tkoVBl8ZhWrGnA=w1916-h1276-no)